StefanYlimaki/Sijaismobiili/README.md

 ### How to test the application

+#### 0. NOTICE!
+If you use iOS-device and want to test the application using the Expo Go -application, contact

 #### 1. Download Expo Go on your mobile device of choice.

 ##### Android: https://play.google.com/store/apps/details?id=host.exp.exponent